Horrible Bosses 2: Critical response

-On Rotten Tomatoes, the film has an approval rating of 34% based on 155 reviews and an average rating of 4.6/10.
+On Rotten Tomatoes, the film has an approval rating of 36% based on 157 reviews and an average rating of 4.6/10.
 The site's critical consensus reads, "Horrible Bosses 2 may trigger a few belly laughs among big fans of the original, but all in all, it's a waste of a strong cast that fails to justify its own existence."
-On Metacritic, the film has a score of 40 out of 100 based on 36 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 40 out of 100 based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, the same grade earned by its predecessor.

 Justin Lowe of The Hollywood Reporter said, "The jokes start growing stale well before the film's midpoint."
 Justin Chang of Variety called the film an "inane and incredibly tasteless sequel."
 Dan Callahan of TheWrap told that "the result is puerile, ugly and painfully unfunny."
 Moira MacDonald of The Seattle Times gave the film one and a half stars out of four, saying "Lots of gags fly by, many of them in questionable taste (some downright offensive) and most of them unfunny."
 Claudia Puig of USA Today gave the film one out of four stars, saying "This ill-conceived sequel to 2011's entertaining Horrible Bosses is base, moronic, insulting and vulgar.
 It's also cringingly unfunny."
 Tom Russo of The Boston Globe gave the film two and a half out of four stars and said, "A new misadventure whose negligibly refined formula somehow ends up being more consistently entertaining."
 Stephen Holden of The New York Times said that the film is "one of the sloppiest and most unnecessary Hollywood sequels ever made, isn't dirtier or more offensive than its 2011 forerunner.
 But it is infinitely dumber and not half as funny."

-Kyle Smith of the New York Post gave one out of four stars, saying "Duct tape, thick rope and the threat of being shot all figure prominently in Horrible Bosses 2.
-All would have been required to keep me in my seat if it weren't my job to report back on this factory-issued sequel."
 Betsy Sharkey of Los Angeles Times said, "Make no mistake, despite some well-earned laughs, Horrible Bosses 2 is not what qualifies as a good movie or even a particularly good R-rated comedy."
 Joe Williams of St. Louis Post-Dispatch gave the film two out of four stars and said, "Horrible Bosses 2 is further proof that likable actors have to take an occasional sick day."
 James Berardinelli gave the film one and a half stars out of four and wrote for ReelViews, "Horrible Bosses 2 (emphasis on "horrible") is an apt title for this repugnant, unnecessary sequel."